sergio-lacerda/MSTest-Unit-Test-Automation-Examples/README.md

 A Web MVC Application example to introduce the process of testing the controller actions for their views.
 This project has only the HomeController and three especific actions: Index (main page), Sobre (about) and Produtos (product list).

+### 05 Teste API REST (API REST Application Test)

+This is a simple API REST Application example provided as a challenge for the students to implement all tests they've learned with the previous projects, besides exploring ways to test API endpoints.

 <br />

 ## Technologies